JonasBerger/whistle-men/README.md

 	]
 }
 ```
-3. Start running the project
+**3. Start running the project**
-3.1 yarn build //or npm build
+* yarn build //or npm build
-3.2 if you're going to build, you have to open the index.html via Browser
+* if you're going to build, you have to open the index.html via Browser

 ## Adding Custom Videos
 1. Put your Videos in `public/videos`
-2. Rename them to videoFilename (src/config.js) + next number
-2.2. e.g. you got video1.mp4 next would be video2.mp4
+2. Rename them to videoFilename (src/config.js) + next number(e.g. you got video1.mp4 next would be video2.mp4)
-3. edit in src/config.js the `numberOfVideos`
-3.1. in our example we would have video1 and video2
+3. edit in src/config.js the `numberOfVideos` (in our example we would have video1 and video2)
-4 rebuild project, or start project
-4.1. if you already on Dev-Server all should be fine
+4 rebuild project, or start project(if you already on a running Dev-Server all should be fine)